hashgraph/hedera-custodians-library/README.md

 Test files for the `hedera-custodians-library` library are in the `__tests__/` directory, corresponding to the source files in the `src/` directory.
 Key test files include:

-- **StrategyFactory.test.ts**: Tests the `StrategyFactory` for both Fireblocks and DFNS configurations.
-Verifies if the factory correctly instantiates `FireblocksStrategy` with Fireblocks config, and `DFNSStrategy` with DFNS config, ensuring each strategy is appropriately created.
+- **StrategyFactory.test.ts**: Tests the `StrategyFactory` for both Fireblocks and Dfns configurations.
+Verifies if the factory correctly instantiates `FireblocksStrategy` with Fireblocks config, and `DFNSStrategy` with Dfns config, ensuring each strategy is appropriately created.

 - **Model.test.ts**: Focuses on the `SignatureRequest` class, testing methods like `getTransactionBytes` and `setTransactionBytes` for handling transaction bytes.

 - **Service.test.ts**: An integration test suite for the `CustodialWalletService` class.
 It assesses the class's ability to manage configurations and sign transactions.
-The suite features distinct test cases, focusing on configuration settings and the signing process, with special attention to the integration with Fireblocks and DFNS services.
+The suite features distinct test cases, focusing on configuration settings and the signing process, with special attention to the integration with Fireblocks and Dfns services.

-- **DFNSStrategy.test.ts**: Tests the `DFNSStrategy` class, especially the `sign` method, using a mock DFNS API client for signature generation and verification.
+- **DFNSStrategy.test.ts**: Tests the `DFNSStrategy` class, especially the `sign` method, using a mock Dfns API client for signature generation and verification.

 - **FireblocksStrategy.test.ts**: Similar to DFNSStrategy tests, but focused on the `FireblocksStrategy` class, using a mock Fireblocks SDK for the signing process.